Razer Blade 15 (2021) for Data Science

 source ~/.bashrc

-Another reboot and everything should work.
-In one case, after reboot the Nvidia drivers were greyed out in Software & Updates and TensorFlow was using the CPU.
+Reboot and everything should work.
+In some cases, after reboot the Nvidia drivers were greyed out in Software & Updates and TensorFlow was using the CPU.
 Running sudo ubuntu-drivers install and rebooting solved the problem.

 Nvidia On-Demand